Alessandra Ambrosio Hits The Beach In A Skimpy White Bikini

-Alessandra Ambrosio revealed once again why she’s still one of the most in-demand models in the game as she slipped into a white bikini for a trip to the beach for a recent photoshoot.
-The former Victoria’s Secret Angel of 13 years wowed in a jaw dropping new photo on Instagram this week as she posed on the sand at sunset.
+Alessandra Ambrosio revealed once again why she’s still one of the most in-demand models in the game as she posed in a white bikini for a trip to the beach for a recent photoshoot.
+The former 13-year Victoria’s Secret Angel wowed in a jaw-dropping new photo on Instagram this week as she stood on the sand at sunset.

-The sizzling shot, which was taken by Virgile Guinard and shared by the star’s own swimwear line called Gal Floripa on May 27, showed the mom of two as she walked along the beach barefoot with the gorgeous orange and pink sky at sunset behind her.
+The sizzling shot, which was taken by Virgile Guinard and shared by Gal Floripa — the star’s own swimwear line — on May 27, showed the mom of two as she walked along the beach barefoot, with the gorgeous orange-and-pink sky behind her.

-Alessandra stood with her right let slightly bent as she arched her back and turned her head up to the sky with her long, brunette hair flowing down her back.
+Alessandra stood with her right knee slightly bent as she arched her back and turned her face up to the sky, with her long, brunette hair flowing down her back.
 The supermodel placed her left hand on her neck while her right arm was down by her side.

-As for her bikini look, the mom of two wowed the account’s followers in an all-white set.
+As for her bikini look, the model wowed the account’s followers in an all-white set.

-The lingerie model — who previously joined up with her fellow Brazilian former Victoria’s Secret model Izabel Goulart for another steamy bikini shot — showed off all her hard work on her body as she stood in a skimpy matching two-piece.
+Alessandra — who previously joined up with her fellow Brazilian Victoria’s Secret model Izabel Goulart for another steamy bikini shot — showed off all her hard work keeping fit as she modeled a skimpy matching two-piece.
 The top appeared to plunge pretty low at the chest and featured large straps over her shoulders for extra support.

-The light swim top seemingly featured a twist in the center of her chest to show off her decolletage.
+The light swim top seemingly had a twist in the center for added visual interest.

-She kept things matching with a pair of white bikini bottoms which plunged low below her bellybutton to flaunt her uber-toned torso.
-The bottoms had thicker sides which were pulled up on either side of her torso to make her model legs look very long.
+She kept things matching with a pair of white bikini bottoms which plunged pretty low to flaunt her toned torso.
+The bottoms had thicker sides that were pulled up high to elongate her already long legs.

-The lingerie model wore a white long sleeved cover-up which blew in the wind and stood in front of a pair of bright orange rimmed sunglasses that were left on the sand.
+The lingerie model wore a white long-sleeved cover-up which blew in the wind, and she stood in front of a pair of bright orange-rimmed sunglasses that were left on the sand.

 Gal Floripa confirmed in the caption that the Daddy’s Home actress wore the wave bikini in the milky way color.